-You can teach them how to control their emotions by expressing them.
+You can teach them how to control their emotions by allowing them to express them.
 It’s important to point out that self-regulating is not about repressing your emotions.
-It’s about processing them in a healthy manner.
+It’s about healthily processing them.
 You can also have your child take deep breaths, or count to 10 to calm down.
 Don’t hesitate to talk with your child and ask them what could make them feel better.
 Children can really surprise us at how resourceful they can be!

 But what if your child is often moody or gets emotional too often?
 Perhaps your child is experiencing anxiety.
 Or what if your child gets angry because it’s time to go to bed and they want to keep playing outdoors?
-On that case, it’s important to remain consistent on boundaries set.
-Taking that in consideration, make sure you:
+In that case, it’s important to remain consistent on boundaries set.
+Taking that into consideration, make sure you:

 Set healthy boundaries.

-In addition, a child that does not have any type of boundary internalised, end up defying even bigger from of authority as adults.
-So, in the long run, pleasing them all the time actually hurts them.
+In addition, a child that does not have any type of boundary internalised ends up defying even bigger forms of authority as an adult.
+So, in the long run, pleasing them all the time hurts them.